facebookresearch/xformers/HOWTO.md

 ```

 Note that the pattern here is not that sparse (half of the matrix is empty), the more sparse it gets the more biased the result will get towards BlockSparseAttention.

+## How to Enable Fused Operations Using AOTAutograd and NVFuser

+AOT Autograd is a toolkit from [FuncTorch](https://pytorch.org/functorch/stable/) which can be used to accelerate model training in xFormers.
+Broadly, it extracts a computational graph of the forward and backward passes of a model ahead of time.
+This allows for some joint graph optimizations and enables deep learning compilers such as [NVFuser](https://github.com/pytorch/pytorch/blob/release/1.12/torch/csrc/jit/codegen/cuda/README.md) to perform operator fusion.
+The [`memory_efficient_fusion`](https://pytorch.org/functorch/stable/generated/functorch.compile.memory_efficient_fusion.html#functorch.compile.memory_efficient_fusion) wrapper function provides a convenient way to leverage AOTAutograd and NVFuser on GPU.

+XFormers uses `memory_efficient_fusion` to combine sequences of fusable operations together into single fused function layers.
+These parts can be found [here](xformers/components/nvfuser).
+A notable example is [`NVFusedBiasActivationDropout`](xformers/components/nvfuser/bias_act_dropout.py), which is readily used inside the [`MLP`](xformers/components/feedforward/mlp.py) feedforward component.

+A benchmark of these fused patterns across some representative shapes shows significant speed increases compared to the unfused, Pytorch eager approach&mdash;up to 3.5x speedup for the forward pass and 2.2x for the forward and backward passes together.
+On average, peak memory usage of fused patterns is also lower, although we see some infrequent cases of up to 1.6x Pytorch peak memory usage on larger shapes.
+We also see better overall performance against our implementation of fused Bias, Activation, and Dropout using Triton ([see](xformers/triton/dropout.py)) as well.
+Full benchmark plots can be found [here](docs/plots/nvfuser/).

+Please note from README that the `_is_functorch_available` flag must be enabled for xFormers to use these optimizations.
+This allows the fused layers to be used and changes the behavior of the `MLP` feedforward component, causing it to default to using the fused `NVFusedBiasActivationDropout` layer.

+AOT Autograd offers a great deal a flexibility to the user, as `memory_efficient_fusion` can accept either a Python function or an entire `nn.Module` as input for fusion.
+Currently in xFormers, however, it is only used with Python function inputs because initial attempts with fusing xFormers layers and blocks have yielded memory issues and other CUDA errors.
+We are currently exploring further testing and benchmarking.

 ## From cherry picking attentions to building whole models